Configuration

 sdafs is optional and only needed if you do not have the datasets on your filesystem.

-The installation guide is available in the sdafs repository (opens new window).
+The complete installation guide is available in the sdafs repository (opens new window).

 • The structure of the imported directory should follows: